Dina LaPolt: Early life and education

 LaPolt became an attorney in 1997 after being in the music industry from age 13.
-Formerly a musician, LaPolt performed in multiple rock bands on the East Coast (1980-1990s).
+Formerly a musician, LaPolt performed in multiple rock bands on the East and West Coast (1980-1990s).
 LaPolt later became a club promoter and artist manager working for Streetgang Productions.
 She received her bachelor's degree in music from the State University of New York at New Paltz.

 In 1991 LaPolt relocated from New York City to the San Francisco Bay Area, where she taught guitar lessons and played lead guitar in the all-female band Irresistible Impulse, named after the criminal law defense.
 The band became influential in the gay and lesbian club scene.
 LaPolt often used the stage to advocate for gay rights.
 In 1993, she enrolled in law school at John F. Kennedy University in Walnut Creek.
 Shortly after passing the California bar exam, LaPolt moved to Los Angeles in June 1997.

+LaPolt has been sober since 1998.
+She has discussed her recovery in interviews and public appearances, describing it as an important influence on her personal life and professional development.

 Career

 LaPolt's early entertainment law clients were Playboy Playmates including Carrie Stevens and Victoria Silvstedt.
 In 2001 she founded LaPolt Law, a Los Angeles-based law firm representing entertainers and entrepreneurs.
+LaPolt's client roster has included recording artists such as Steven Tyler, Britney Spears, Cardi B, 21 Savage, deadmau5, Joan Jett, Mary J. Blige, Tinashe, and Tyga.

+Major cases

+Afeni Shakur and Tupac Shakur’s Estate

 Among LaPolt's earliest clients was the activist Afeni Shakur, mother of late rapper Tupac Shakur.
 From 1998 to 2010, LaPolt was the entertainment attorney for the Tupac Shakur estate, and served on the board of the Tupac Amaru Shakur Foundation and the Tupac Amaru Shakur Center for the Arts.
 Alongside Afeni Shakur, LaPolt oversaw the release of ten posthumous Tupac albums and several books, including The Rose That Grew from Concrete, 2Pac's Greatest Hits, Better Dayz, and Until the End of Time.